The Price (The Last of Us): Casting and characters

 At Druckmann's request, Eugene's glasses are cracked in the shape of a lambda, a reference to the logo of the video game series Half-Life.
 Pantoliano was cast later in production, prompting Druckmann to avoid placing him alongside Ellie's poster of The Matrix (1999), in which Pantoliano stars.
 In the script, Eugene's scenes had more humor but Druckmann found it inappropriate after seeing Pantoliano's performance; he was surprised by the actor's versatility, adding "an innocence and a purity" to the role, acting more like a child as he gets closer to death.
 Pantoliano considered the role "the most challenging work [he has] had in a long time" due to the character's limited role and desperation.
 He was drawn to the "human element" of the character, aware that similar events could occur to anyone: "People die, and see their life in a blink of an eye".
 When filming, Pantoliano recalled things he was unable to tell his mother when she died.
-Druckmann felt Eugene's eye twitch before dying made the scene more emotional and believable.
+Druckmann thought Eugene's eye twitch before dying made the scene more emotional and believable.
 The scene wherein Gail slaps Joel originally lacked dialogue, but Druckmann found the moment "felt artificial" during filming.
 He asked Catherine O'Hara (who portrays Gail) to yell at Pascal in one take; instead, she quietly sobbed and begged him to leave, which Druckmann found "so much better than what [he] asked for".
 With Pascal's approval, O'Hara slapped him in the face in one take—used in the episode—to avoid the comical appearance of a fake slap.
 Mazin felt Ellie revealed Joel's lie to Gail to punish Joel, not to make Gail feel bad.
 The writers decided not to feature Eugene and Gail together to underline their tragedy.